 Boarding a day cruise across the Beagle Channel is a great way to explore the various islands of Tierra del Fuego, such as those of the Alicia Archipelago.

-Bird Islands, Seal Islands and Isla Martillo are packed with wildlife and this is where you can admire colonies of sea lions and seals as well as the Magellan Penguins.
+Bird Islands, Seal Islands, and Isla Martillo (Penguin Island) are packed with wildlife.
+Here, you can admire colonies of sea lions, seals, and Magellan Penguins.
+Catamaran Cruises around the island may have different itineraries, so make sure you choose wisely.

 Visit El Calafate

-Those cafés come in really handy with the sudden weather changes.
-Even in the summer months, El Calafate can be really cold and it can snow!
+Those cafés are really handy during sudden weather changes.
+Even in the summer months, El Calafate can be really cold, and it can snow!

-Read my post A Complete Guide To El Calafate, Argentina and for more information on Patagonia, check out my post 30 Things You Should Consider Before Traveling To Patagonia.
+Read my post, A Complete Guide To El Calafate, Argentina, for more information on Patagonia.
+Also, check out my post, 30 Things You Should Consider Before Traveling To Patagonia so you can arrive perfectly prepared!

 Admire Perito Moreno Glacier